 Steve Morris, one of the most renowned builders in the industry and who has a particular knack with centrifugally-supercharged motors, will be assembling a 427 cubic inch small block Chevrolet powerplant, centering on a Brodix tall-deck, raised cam block.
 The short block will be composed of a Bryant 4.00-stroke crankshaft, GRP rods, Diamond 10.5:1 hard anodized pistons, Clevite rod and main bearings, and Total Seal rings.

 Yes, it’s currently wearing a set of 315 drag radials, but that’ll soon change as we downsize to 8.5-inch slicks and 275 radials.

-The induction system will be made up of a Steve Morris billet intake manifold and Wilson throttle body, being fed by Steve Morris fuel rails and Billet Atomizer 225 lb. injectors into a set of Brodix BD2300 cylinder heads, filled with Manley titanium valves and springs, shaft rockers, Isky .937 keyway lifters, and Trend pushrods, all controlled by a custom Bullet/Morris camshaft.
+The induction system will be made up of a Steve Morris billet intake manifold and Wilson throttle body, being fed by Steve Morris fuel rails and Billet Atomizer 225 lb. injectors into a set of Brodix 14-degree inline cylinder heads, filled with Manley titanium valves and springs, shaft rockers, Isky .937 keyway lifters, and Trend pushrods, all controlled by a custom Bullet/Morris camshaft.